harlanx/mkv_profile/README.md

     - NOTE: This option is only available for added (non-embedded) attachments.

 ## Detection of Movies or Series
 This app assumes folders with single video file as movie, for folders that contains multiple videos — will be detected as series.
-If detected as series, file names will be used to assume and detect any indication of Season and Episode numbers.
+If detected as series, file names will be used to assume and detect any indication the Season and Episode numbers.

 ## Supported Formats
 **Video:** [avi, mov, mp4, mpeg, mpg, m4v, mkv]